JomaMinoza/COVID-Analysis/README.md

 ### Analysis Procedures

 After downloading/cloning this repository, run `script.R` to automate the analysis process.
 The file uses other R functions to perform the necessary analysis.
+You may opt to do the process manually by using the given functions.
+For more details about the functions, check *CODEBOOK.md* (coming soon)

 *At this time, the analysis is still in construction.
 This section is subject to further changes*